MaartenAfschrift/StandingBalanceExample/README.md

 Once you installed casadi, you should be able to run the script MainScript.m.
 You will see that we used opti-stack to formulate the optimal control problem.
 Opti is an compact syntax to define NLP's (Non-linear programs).
 You can find more information here: https://web.casadi.org/blog/opti/.
 You'll see that this is very user friendly.

-## Excersize

-- Decrease the default functional base of support with 50% and with 80%.
-Discuss how the predicted motion changes and compare this to the results of [1].
-- How does the height of the subject influence the optimal postural response ?

 ## References